 These tests also included using something called the Lightweight Modular Multi-Purpose Spanning Assembly or LMMSA which allowed a RORO ship to interface with ELCAS.

 ELCAS modules were originally modified Navy Lighterage pontoon causeway units connected by a hinged ‘flexor pin’.
-Once the causeway modules had been manoeuvred into place and connected together using the flexor pin they were ready for elevating.
+Once the causeway modules had been manoeuvred into place and connected using the flexor pin, they were ready for elevating.

 Each module had a series of internal or external spud wells and the piles were inserted into these spud wells and then jacked up to the required working height.